 Lots of children have habits, like biting nails or twirling hair.
 Your child’s habits might bother you, but usually it’s nothing to worry about.
 Most habits go away by themselves.

 You might have caught your child telling the occasional lie.
-Lying is part of a child’s development, and it often starts around three years of age.
-Children aged 4-6 years usually lie a bit more than children of other ages.
-It’s often better to teach children the value of honesty and telling the truth than to punish them for small lies.
+Lying is part of development, and it often starts around three years of age.
+It’s usually better to teach young children the value of honesty and telling the truth than to punish them for small lies.

-If you can honestly tell your preschooler how her behaviour affects you, she can recognise her own emotions in yours, like a mirror, and be able to feel for you.
+If your preschooler understands how her behaviour affects you, she might be able to feel for you.
 So you might say, ‘I'm getting upset because there’s so much noise, and I can’t talk on the phone’.
 When you start the sentence with ‘I’, it gives your child the chance to change things for your sake.